Titan Solar Generator Review: Is It Worth Buying? (2021)

 It’s Heavy.
 Like, Really Heavy.

-Now the whole selling point of the Titan is that you can stack multiple batteries on top of each other to increase the power capacity exponentially.
-That’s great and all, but it starts to get very friggin’ heavy very quickly because each battery weighs 35 lbs.
+Now its whole selling point is that you can stack multiple batteries on top of each other to increase the power capacity exponentially.
+That’s great and all, but it starts to get very friggin’ heavy really quickly because each battery weighs 35 lbs.

 Experts recommend that the maximum amount you should connect at once is 6.
 Here’s how heavy the whole unit would be for each additional battery: